crazy4pi314/crazy4pi314.github.io/posts/2023-07-26-which-to-use-customization.md

 - [UI state](https://code.visualstudio.com/docs/editor/profiles#_profile-contents): what windows/panes are visible and where, what files are open, etc.
 - Installed [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) and extension specific settings
 - Where my code gets run (if I am working with [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers)/Docker)

-I want to cover in this post how to choose how and when to use the different customization tools in VS Code.
-I'll try and group the features by whether its something I would use mainly personally or to share with others (though some fall in-between).
-At the end I'll mention how these different features interact and give a couple of common examples I run across and how I manage customizing them 👍

-> Disclaimer: These are not at all hard "rules" just some rough logic that I use to decide where I need to specify a customization.
-> Also I do a lot of demos and tutorials so I need to keep things extra compartmentalized, which may be overkill for others 😄

 ## Personal settings